Andy Townsend: Premier League

+Later career

-He made 37 appearances in his first season on Teesside, scoring twice as Boro won promotion to the Premier League.
+Townsend made 37 appearances in his first season on Teesside, scoring twice as Boro' won promotion to the Premier League.
 In the 1998–99 season, he formed a useful partnership with Paul Gascoigne as Middlesbrough finished comfortably in mid-table in their first season back in the Premier League.

 In the following season, he found it harder to get into the first team and on 17 September 1999 he moved down a division to West Bromwich Albion for £50,000.
 Townsend's high wage demands prevented a move back to Norwich or a loan spell with non-league Boston United.

 In his one season at West Bromwich Albion he only made 17 league appearances before a recurrent knee injury forced his retirement in July 2000, after a season in which Albion narrowly avoided relegation to Division Two.

 "I was very flattered by Albion's offer.
 I thought long and hard about it but I just felt that if I am going to go down the road of management I am going to have to do things my own way."

 — Townsend rejects Albion manager Gary Megson's offer of a coaching role at the club.

 On 21 April 2016, Townsend joined Bolton Wanderers as a consultant.